In Genesis 1:2 the word

 “And the earth was (not became) waste and void.”
 The alliterative nouns tohu vabohu, the etymology of which is lost, signify waste and empty (barren), but not laying waste and desolating.
 Whenever they are used together in other places (Isa.
 34:11; Jer.
 4:23), they are taken from this passage; but tohu alone is frequently employed as synonymous with אין, on-existence, and הבל, nothingness (Isa.
 40: 17, 23; 49:4).
 The coming earth was at first waste and desolate, a formless, lifeless mass . . .

-Kenneth Matthews, professor of Old Testament at Beeson Divinity School, agrees with Keil and Delitzsch stating that the two words refers to a place uninhabitable.
+Kenneth Matthews, professor of Old Testament at Beeson Divinity School, agrees with Keil and Delitzsch stating that the two words refer to a place uninhabitable.

 Although the etymology is also unclear for tohu, it occurs sufficiently in the Old Testament (twenty times) to indicate its meaning.
 It refers to an unproductive, uninhabited land or has the sense of futility and nonexistence . . .
 Tohu wabohu has the same sense in Genesis 1, characterizing the earth as uninhabitable and inhospitable to human life.